DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

 Vibratory urticaria is an uncommon form of chronic inducible urticaria in which urticarial weals follow a vibratory stimulus to the skin.

-Sub-clinical vibratory urticaria, in which mild symptoms arise on exposure to vibration, may be more common as it has been reported in up to one-third of a small sample of individuals .
+Sub-clinical vibratory urticaria, in which mild symptoms develop on exposure to vibration, may be quite common as it has been reported in up to one-quarter of a sample of 172 young adults .
+In this study females reported symptoms more often than males.

 The exact pathophysiology is not well understood.
 However, some familial cases have been linked to a mutation in the ADGRE2 gene .